% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 and finally injected into a cryogenic linear Paul trap.

-There, they are captured into 40Ca+ Coulomb crystals, and
+There, they are captured into $^{40}$Ca$^+$ Coulomb

-co-crystallized within them, causing dark voids in their
+crystals, and co-crystallized within them, causing dark

-with arbitrary ordering patterns.
-By investigating Xeq+--Ca+
+mixed-species crystals with arbitrary ordering patterns.
+By

-strings, we confirm the HCI charge states, measure their
+investigating Xe$^{q+}$--Ca$^+$ strings, we confirm the HCI

-lifetime and characterize the mixed-species motional modes.
+charge states, measure their lifetime and characterize the

-Our system effectively combines the established quantum
+combines the established quantum control toolbox for Ca$^+$

-control toolbox for Ca+ with the rich set of atomic
+with the rich set of atomic properties of Xe highly charged

-resourceful platform for optical frequency metrology,
+ions, providing a resourceful platform for optical frequency

-information science.},
+quantum information science.},

 cin = {$Z_DET$},